 As in highway funding programs, the state and/or local project sponsors must provide matching funds for each of the federal transit funding program.
 The table below lists the major transit funding programs and the respective federal and state/local shares.
-The specific state and local shares are based on established agreements between the state and the local project sponsors.
+The state and local shares for specific projects are based upon agreements between the state and the local project sponsors.